-Unlike some of other Arkansas hauntings, the Gurdon ghost light is a present phenomena and not something that's only been seen in the past.
+Unlike some of other Arkansas hauntings, the Gurdon ghost light is a present phenomenon and not something that's only been seen in the past.
 It's been seen on television, photographed by tourists and generally accepted as existing.
 Unsolved Mysteries even came to town to document it in 1994.
 The mystery isn't whether it exists or not.
 The mystery is what exactly the light is.

 The local people tell a legend to explain the light, but Unsolved Mysteries told a different one.
 A common theme to both legends is that the ghostly apparition is a railway worker.
 The location is still in use by the railways, and the way the light moves would remind you a railway worker carrying a lantern.

 One of the legends is historically accurate.
-In 1931, William McClain, a Missouri-Pacific railroad foremen, fired Louis McBride (or Louie McBryde).
+In 1931, William McClain, a Missouri-Pacific railroad foreman, fired Louis McBride (or Louie McBryde).
 McBride then killed McClain.
 The events leading up to the murder are a bit sketchy.
 Some sources say the argument was because McBride sabotaged a section of track and caused a derailment.
-Others says McBride was asking for more hours and McClain wouldn't give them to him.
+Others say McBride was asking for more hours and McClain wouldn't give them to him.
 An article from the Southern Standard, an Arkadelphia paper, in 1932 states McBride told the sheriff that he killed McClain because McClain accused him of being the reason that there was a train accident a few days prior.

 So, this is likely the true legend.